Parameterizing poses with Anny¶

 Setting bone pose¶

-In general settings, the transformation associated to a bone affects this bone and its children along the kinematic chain of the model.
+The transformation associated to a bone affects this bone and its children along the kinematic chain of the model.
 It describes the transformation applied to the bone with respect to its parent bone, and is expressed with respect to the rest coordinates system of this bone.

 Let us consider a particular bone, the left shoulder for example.
 We show below its default pose: